fooooter/drain/README.md

 - `dynamic_pages_library` - a path to the dynamic library for dynamic pages.
 - `supported_encodings` - a list of all compression algorithms supported by the server.
 It can currently contain only "gzip" and "br".
 - `use_encoding` - a name of encoding which will be used to compress the response body.
 It should be present in `supported_encodings`, otherwise the server will return uncompressed data.
+- `document_root` - self-explanatory.

-Changing the `bind` field requires restarting the server for it to take effect, but the rest is applied dynamically once the config is saved.
+Changing the `bind` and `document_root` fields requires restarting the server for it to take effect, but the rest is applied dynamically once the config is saved.

 ## Usage